Dubose Oil Products Company

 Site Cleanup Plan

-- Draining and backfilling of on-site (waste holding) ponds.
+- Draining and backfilling on-site ponds with clean soil.

-In June 2003, EPA determined that all appropriate actions at the site have been completed and no further remedial action was necessary.
-The site was deleted from the National Priorities List (NPL) in 2004.
+In 2003, EPA determined that the site had been cleaned up and no further cleanup activities were necessary.
+EPA deleted the site from the NPL in 2004.

 11100 University Parkway